The Hundred: Southern Brave reach men's final after Super 5 victory over Birmingham Phoenix

 In reply, Jordan (10no) edged Adam Milne (0-11) through the vacant fine-leg region for four before adding a couple of runs to long-on thanks to some fine running from his partner Kieron Pollard (1no).

-Jordan then sealed the deal in style as he hammered Milne through mid-wicket for the winning boundary to book Brave's place in Sunday's final at Lord's where they will meet Oval Invincibles live on Sky Sports Cricket.
+Jordan then sealed the deal in style as he hammered Milne through mid-wicket for the winning boundary with one ball to spare to book Brave's place in Sunday's final at Lord's where they will meet Oval Invincibles live on Sky Sports Cricket.

 Earlier in the match, Liam Livingstone (55) struck his third half-century of The Hundred as Birmingham Phoenix looked on course for victory.
 However, tight bowling from Brave's Akeal Hosein (2-10), who dismissed Livingstone in the final set, helped the scores end in a tie as Phoenix posted 126-6.